 Physical inventory is taking a manual count of every product in your inventory, while cycle counting is a much smaller count of inventory.
-Cycle counting has many benefits over a traditional physical inventory.
+Cycle counting has many benefits over a traditional physical counts of inventory.

 - Saves time and labor.
 Since cycle counting deals with far fewer products, it takes less time and doesn't require many staff members.

 - Reduces inventory variance more quickly.
 If there are issues with shrinkage and variance, a physical inventory wouldn't discover it for at least a few weeks.
-Cycle counting can uncover these issues within a few days.
+Cycle counting can uncover these issues within a few inventory days.

 - Doesn't require business shutdown.
 Full inventory count means all employees must spend their time taking inventory and no other business can be down.
 Cycle counting can be done during regular hours without interfering with operations.

 - Happens more often and on specific products.
 If there is a particular good that you are concerned about it, you can easily cycle count it on a regular basis limiting risk.

 Cycle inventory management is important to ensure the correct products are being tracked and that no time or energy is wasted.

 Here are the best ways to ensure you're doing it correctly: